Inbibo/adonisfx_docs/docs/licensing.md

 The steps to run or install the floating licensing server on a dedicated machine are the following:

 1. Locate the `TurboFloatServer.exe` in `AdonisFX/licensing/turbo_float_server`.
-If a differnt executable is required please visit [https://wyday.com/download/](https://wyday.com/download/).
+If a different executable is required please visit [https://wyday.com/download/](https://wyday.com/download/).
 2. Copy the folder to a preferred location.
 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
     - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.